trev155/stupefaction/README.md

 # stupefaction

 ### up next
+- continue designing the front end
-- make an interactive front end in django that provides a UI for all the twitter/analysis functions
+- connect front end to back end functions
+- figure out a way to incoporate the db

 ## General Notes
 Purpose is to learn about how to scrape data from twitter API and then do some NLP on it.